Basilique du Sacré-Coeur

 In the same way, we do not recommend visiting the crypt as there is nothing special to see.

-By taking this cable car you’ll be able to skip walking up 197 flights of stairs, which is highly recommendable specially on the hottest days of the year.
+By taking this cable car you’ll be able to skip walking up 197 flights of stairs, which is highly recommendable, especially on the hottest days of the year.

 Surrounding areas of Sacré Coeur

-In the surrounding areas of the basilique visitors will find countless restaurants, stores and a very unique atmosphere.
-It is worth discovering its streets to understand why the area is called the painter’s neighborhood.
+In the surrounding areas of the Basilique visitors will find countless restaurants, stores, and a very unique atmosphere.
+It's worth discovering its streets to understand why the area is called the painter’s neighborhood.